hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_digital_calen_f7c2edf1-a3ef-4a96-af37-313cb8d23d62-0_1.content.md

 ## Contact Us

 If you have any questions or feedback about using a digital to-do list, we'd love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for more productivity tips and tricks.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for more productivity tips and tricks.

 ---